 No. Android Verified Boot has always required block-based updates, but not necessarily A/B updates.

 No. There's some confusion here because if an A/B system fails to boot into the new system image it will (after some number of retries determined by your bootloader) automatically revert to the "previous" system image.
 The key point here though is that "previous" in the A/B sense is actually still the "current" system image.
 As soon as the device successfully boots a new image, rollback protection kicks in and ensures that you can't go back.
 But until you've actually successfully booted the new image, rollback protection doesn't consider it to be the current system image.

 If you're installing an update while the system is running, isn't that slow?

 With non-A/B updates, the aim is to install the update as quickly as possible because the user is waiting and unable to use their device while the update is applied.
 With A/B updates, the opposite is true; because the user is still using their device, as little impact as possible is the goal, so the update is deliberately slow.
-Android also (via logic in the Java system update client, in Google’s case GmsCore, the core package provided by GMS) try to choose a time when the users aren't using their devices at all.
+Via logic in the Java system update client (which for Google is GmsCore, the core package provided by GMS), Android also attempts to choose a time when the users aren't using their devices at all.
 The platform supports pausing/resuming the update, and the client can use that to pause the update if the user starts to use the device and resume it when the device is idle again.

 There are two phases while taking an OTA, shown clearly in the UI as Step 1 of 2 and Step 2 of 2 under the progress bar.
 Step 1 corresponds with writing the data blocks, while step 2 is pre-compiling the .dex files.
 These two phases are quite different in terms of performance impact.
 The first phase is simple I/O. This requires little in the way of resources (RAM, CPU, I/O) because it's just slowly copying blocks around.